EOSIO/eosio.contracts/eosio.trail/README.md

     `ballot_id` is the id of the ballot for which to cast the votes.

     `direction` is the direction in which to cast the votes.
 The default mappings for proposals are `0 = NO, 1 = YES, 2 = ABSTAIN`.
 For elections and leaderboards, the direction corresponds to the index of the candidates vector.
-For instance, a direction of 2 would cast a vote for the candidate name that was returned from resolving `candidates[2]` (the third candidate in the list).
+For instance, a direction of 2 would cast a vote for the candidate name that would be returned from resolving `candidates[2]` (the third candidate in the list).

 ### 3. Clearing Out Old Vote Receipts